Abhinek8987/Abhinek8987/README.md

 ## 🏆 Achievements

+- **1st Prize – National Level Web Design Competition (TECHNOVATE-2K25)**
+  Won 1st place at the prestigious national-level competition hosted by HKBK College of Engineering.
+Built a complete webpage using only HTML, CSS, and JavaScript — without personal devices.

 - **SIH Internal Hackathon 2024**
-  Qualified in the internal college-level Smart India Hackathon with an innovative solution
+  Qualified in the internal college-level Smart India Hackathon with an innovative solution.

 - **InnovateX Prototype Showcase (2nd Prize Winner)**
-  Won 2nd prize for developing AI-powered Eye-Controlled Mouse using Python, OpenCV, and MediaPipe
+  Won 2nd prize for developing AI-powered Eye-Controlled Mouse using Python, OpenCV, and MediaPipe.

 - **CICADA 2024 Intercollegiate Hackathon**
-  Participated in Atria Institute of Technology's hackathon, competing with teams from multiple colleges
+  Participated in Atria Institute of Technology's hackathon, competing with teams from multiple colleges.

----

 ## 📫 Let's Connect